Lighter Than Air Buttermilk Biscuits

 Of course any biscuit is good with jam or jelly and butter stuffed in its center.
 I just simply love blackberry jam mixed with a little butter and stuffed in a good hot biscuit.
 Oh man its so good it would almost drive you crazy.

 I'll tell you something that;s really good.
 Take a hot biscuit out of the oven and cut it in half cross ways so you have two biscuit half's.
 Slice a home grown tomato real thin and put a couple of slices on your biscuit and sprinkle it with salt and pepper.
 Put the biscuit together and enjoy one of the tastiest biscuits you will ever get to eat.

 In the south people often make mini biscuits about half the size of a regular biscuit and stuff them with country ham for a delightful appetizer type biscuit.
 These are usually passed around on a tray at parties and believe me people will flat eat them up.
 When you make them add a smear of brown mustard on the top part of each biscuit and you'll end up with some of the best mini ham biscuits in the world.
 Always be sure to rub and wash your country ham under cold running water to wash away excess salt before you fry up your ham and put your mini ham biscuits together.

 I want to thank you for reading my Hub Page on , " Lighter Than Air Buttermilk Biscuits ".
 I hope there are some homemade biscuits in your future real soon.
 If you ever have comments, questions, tips, or suggestions feel free to post them below.

 More by this Author

-Here's a recipe for making a Chocolate Cake In A Mug.
-If your looking for a quick new dessert that you can make quickly and easily then you've found it.
-And once you ever make one of these cakes I bet you'll make...
+Here's a recipe for making a chocolate cake in a mug.
+If you're looking for a quick, new dessert, then you've found it.
+And once you make one of these cakes, I bet you'll have another.